Wednesday, May 26, 2021

 While living in Bristol, she had become acquainted with a group of Quakers around Josephine Butler who successfully opposed derogatory laws and measures against women in prostitution:

 In September 1883 she travelled together with a group of women, including Josephine Butler, to attend the Third Annual Congress of the British and Continental Federation for the Abolition of State Regulation of Vice, at The Hague.
-There Katherine gave a speech herself and listened to five days of speeches about prostitution.
+There Katherine [Katharine] gave a speech herself and listened to five days of speeches about prostitution.

 (Gruetzner Robins, p.
 154)

 From The Hague she wrote three long letters to Edith about her experiences in the Netherlands where the congress was held from 17 to 22 September 1883.
 She was one of the many attendees.
-It has to be said that most of the speakers were men and that there were special sessions where women were not allowed to participate and others that were organised exclusively for women, in addition to which Butler herself held meetings in her own chambers - and it was at one of those intimate meetings, an early-morning prayer-meeting, that Katherine Bradley manifested herself as a speaker.
+It has to be said that most of the speakers were men and that there were special sessions where women were not allowed to participate and others that were organised exclusively for women, in addition to which Butler herself held meetings in her own chambers - and it was at one of those intimate meetings, an early-morning prayer-meeting, that Katharine Bradley manifested herself as a speaker.
 She did not make a speech, for it was during a prayer session that she said a prayer of thanks that won praise in the small devotional circle.
 This explains why her presence had escaped the notice of the Dutch journalists.
 There is nothing about these private meetings in the newspaper reports.
 In a letter of 23 September 1883 Bradley wrote to Edith:

 I prayed in the midst of the people, and as I found from the loving gratitude of the Dutch ladies, was understood.
 I tried to say how that gathering made clear to me the meaning of the day of Pentecost, how though we could not all understand the words of some of the prayers we had heard each man speak in the tongue in wh. he was born, through the presence of the Holy Spirit.
 And bye the bye I prayed for the women of The Hague, when we left to begin the hard work, and especially gave thanks for these, who had adopted a tongue not their own for our sakes, and received us with such love and kindness.
 And the dear homely yet withal impressive and dignified ladies came to me and thanked me in a way I shall never forget.